Arif-PhyChem/MLQD/README.md

 * **KRR model:**

 For KRR model, You need to provide the following parameters.
-Just to emphsize, MLQD uses MLatom package [http://mlatom.com/] for KRR in the backend.
+Just to emphsize, MLQD is using MLatom package [http://mlatom.com/] for KRR in the backend.
 ```
         param={
         'time': 20,                     # float: Propagation time in picoseconds (ps)  for FMO complex and in (a.u.) for spin-boson model